ystarling/Readme/README.md

       You have in a method too much If-Statements.
 What can you do, to make it more readable/extendable?
       [[link](https://blog.beyondthecloud.dev/blog/beyond-if-statements-ways-to-avoid-ifs)}]
     - Question 2:
       You have a constructor with a big parameterlist what can you do to make it more readable?
+Builder
     - s
     -
 24. Kafka